+- salary and fringe of the principal investigator, any collaborating investigators, and other participants with faculty appointments

-Project Support: Salaries of technical personnel essential to the conduct of the project, supplies, equipment, travel, volunteer subject costs, and publication costs.
+- salaries of technical personnel essential to the conduct of the project

+- supplies

+- equipment

+- travel

+- volunteer subject costs

+- publication costs

 No minimum effort requirement.
 Special consultative services from individuals may be requested, provided the circumstances are fully described in the application.
-Unrestricted in accordance with institutional and AHA policies
+International travel is permitted without prior AHA approval.